-Image and Text contributed by Naresh Fernandes, Author, Bombay
+Image and Narrative contributed by Naresh Fernandes, Author, Bombay

 The picture, photographed sometime around 1910, is the childhood image of my grand-uncle Alec Cordeiro, fondly called Bunnu.
 Next to him is my Grand-aunt May and my Grandmother Beatrice.

 It isn’t clear when and how exactly my ancestors got to Karachi, but it seems that they’d been there for four generations.
 Like most Goans, they left looking for work: the Portuguese didn’t establish any industry in Goa, so hundreds and thousands had to seek work in other places.
 There were sharp discussions in the family about whether our ancestor Santan Vaz had made his money running a liquor distributorship or a booze joint.